dongzhuoer/autobookdown/readme.md

 I establish this website mainly for two purposes:

-- customize apprearance, powered by [zhuoerdown](https://github.com/dongzhuoer/zhuoerdown), mainly use yellow color to protect eye and expand TOC
+- customize apprearance, powered by [zhuoerdown](https://github.com/dongzhuoer/zhuoerdown)
-- store source code in [bookdown.dongzhuoer.com](https://github.com/dongzhuoer/bookdown.dongzhuoer.com) to facilitate offiline reading (I set up Apache on local for Search utility)
+  mainly expand TOC, protect eye (yellow background) and split by section if chapters are too long
+- facilitate offiline reading by GitHub Pages in [bookdown.dongzhuoer.com](https://github.com/dongzhuoer/bookdown.dongzhuoer.com)
+  user can either clone the whole website, or download standalone `.zip` for his interested book.
+However, a server is needed for search utility (I set up a local server by Apache in Dokcer).

 ## to-do

-- r4ds & r-pkgs not work
+- r-pkgs `split_by: section` would fail, but test -f index.html no error
 - nutshell
 - thesis
 - r4ds `split_by: section+number`, 经 nutshell 测试没问题（有重复都会自动用序号区分），直接到 r4ds 看看那
-- r-pkgs `split_by: chapter`
+- r-pkgs `split_by: section`
 - `split_by: section` cause "??" in cross-reference (link is okay), such as rmarkdown-book
 - yihui/bookdown add `new_session: yes` in `_bookdown.yml`